|178.03||DIVISION OF LABOR STANDARDS AND APPRENTICESHIP.|

 Whenever a minimum age exceeding 16 years is prescribed by federal or state law to apply to workers in certain hazardous occupations, the minimum age so prescribed shall be applicable to apprentices.

-Every apprentice agreement entered into under this chapter shall contain:
+Every apprenticeship agreement entered into under this chapter shall contain:

 (1) the names of the contracting parties;